aidgn-com/fullscore/README.md

 Even when DOM changes rapidly—like ad banners or lazy-loading UIs—post-touch delays disappear, improving accuracy.

 But browsers still generate native clicks at their own tempo.
-Tempo handles this offbeat elegantly.
+TEMPO handles this offbeat elegantly.

 ```javascript
 // The Phantom of the Opera trap